 How do you support older people who have arthritis?

-There are lots of support services available for older people living with the condition in different areas.
-You can find out more using our face to face finder.
-We also have a free helpline and online community.
+There are lots of support services available for older people living with the condition in different areas including a free helpline and online community.

 The Thoughts of Our Residents

 To learn more about how arthritis can affect us, we also spoke to three residents from our developments to get their honest accounts of what it’s like to have the condition.